DisForm.vue

 Generate this model with the Template-Manager.
 Alternatively, save this code into a .json file, then upload it with the "Upload a model template (*.json)" feature of the Template-Manager.
 "Save & Generate" the model.

-On lines 2, 3, and 4 of the following code, you can change the "module", "name", and "table" entries to something you prefer. ("module" means "TableSet", "name" is the Model Name as it appears on the web page, and "table" is the name of the database table.
-Avoid blanks ``.):
+On lines 2–4, you can change the "module", "name", and "table" entries. ("module" means "TableSet", "name" is the model name as it appears on the page, and "table" is the database table name.
+Avoid blanks.)

 {